StefanScherer/basebox-slave/README.md

 ![jenkins jobs](pics/jenkins-jobs.png)

-You also can see the automatically added Jenkins node `basebox-slave` in the list of nodes:
+You also can see the automatically added Jenkins node `vmware-slave` in the list of nodes:

 ![jenkins nodes](pics/jenkins-nodes.png)

 ## Eat your own dogfood

 After successfully running some Jenkins jobs to build baseboxes, vagrant-vcloud even can eat its own dogfood.
-The workspace of the `basebox-slave` is accessible through the Jenkins server, as shown here:
+The workspace of the `vmware-slave` is accessible through the Jenkins server, as shown here:

 ![jenkins workspace with dogfood](pics/jenkins-dogfood.png)